ZweTun/Project2-Stream-Compaction/README.md

 Note, memory allocation and transfer operations (cudaMalloc, cudaMemcpy, etc.) are excluded from the timing results.

-Performance across various GPU block sizes
 ![Stream Compaction](img/block.png)

+Performance across various GPU block sizes for 256 array size, 128 block size used for futher tests.

 ## Questions
-Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU.

-(You shouldn't compare unoptimized implementations to each other!)
-Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
-Plot a graph of the comparison (with array size on the independent axis).

 To guess at what might be happening inside the Thrust implementation (e.g. allocation, memory copy), take a look at the Nsight timeline for its execution.
 Your analysis here doesn't have to be detailed, since you aren't even looking at the code for the implementation.
 Write a brief explanation of the phenomena you see here.
+Looking at the timeline, we can observe numerous memory operations and multiple kernel launches.
+These kernel launches appear to be synchronized and follow a pattern similar to the scan approaches used in this project's algorithm.

 Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?
 Paste the output of the test program into a triple-backtick block in your README.

-If you add your own tests (e.g. for radix sort or to test additional corner cases), be sure to mention it explicitly.
-These questions should help guide you in performance analysis on future assignments, as well.